mewfinity06/mewfinity06.github.io/index.md

 ## About Me

-Hello!
-My name is Ashton.
+My name is Ashton Sickler and I specialize in data sciences. \

-Gimmie that data!!!
+Core beliefs:
+ - (almost) everything should be open source
+ - privacy should always be honored.

 ## Current Projects